Ross Forbes

-Ross Forbes (born 3 March 1989) is a Scottish footballer, currently playing as a midfielder for Scottish League Two club Stenhousemuir.
+Ross Forbes (born 3 March 1989) is a Scottish football midfielder.
+He has played for Motherwell, Dumbarton (three spells), Partick Thistle, Dunfermline Athletic, Greenock Morton, Forfar Athletic, Stenhousemuir and Clyde.

 Career

 Motherwell

 Born in Glasgow, Scotland, Forbes began his football career with Motherwell.
 In the 2007–08 season, Forbes was an unused substitute on 23 April 2008 against Celtic and continued doing so the following season, as he appeared on the bench four more times.

 Loan move to Dumbarton

 On 24 January 2009, Forbes was loaned out to Dumbarton, until the end of the season.
 At the club, Forbes was a key man in helping the club win the Scottish Football League Third Division championship.
 He scored his only goal in a 2–0 win for the Sons against Berwick Rangers on 11 April 2009.
 He hoped his good performances would earn him a first team place at Motherwell the following season.

 Return to Motherwell

 Forbes made his first-team debut for Motherwell in the Europa League first qualifying round defeat against Llanelli on 2 July 2009, Jim Gannon's first match in charge.
 He scored 2 goals in the return leg of their second qualifying round match against KS Flamurtari Vlorë which Motherwell won 8–1 and another in the next qualifying round home match, a 1–3 loss against Steaua Bucharest.

 After scoring on his debut in the opening game of the season, he carried his good form into the league campaign, scoring five times in the opening 10 games, and was rewarded by being named SPL Young Player of the Month for August.
 Forbes was also rewarded by extending his contract until 2012.
 On 10 February 2010, Forbes had a goal ruled offside against his boyhood club, Rangers, which he described as the "goal of his dreams".
 The game ended in a 1–1 draw.
 In a match against Hibernian Forbes had the chance to equalise from a penalty kick with three minutes left, but it was saved by Graeme Smith, who had conceded the penalty in the first place.
 After the match, Forbes said he couldn't cope and move on following the missed penalty.
 Later in the season, under new manager Craig Brown, Forbes form dipped badly after a couple of months coming on as a sub without scoring.
 During this time he was often played out of position.

 In the 2010/11 season, Forbes started the season by scoring a curling free-kick in the Europa League second qualifying round match against Breiðablik in the first leg.
 Under new manager Stuart McCall, Forbes said he'd been given a second chance to show his talent, and that he was to blame for dropping out of the team.
 In the final of Scottish Cup, Forbes was an unused substitute, and this continued for the remainder of the matches played.
 After featuring just seven times for the club Forbes was released at the end of the 2011–12 season.